helrond/songs/_posts/2020-03-29-what_comes_next.md

 Slipping from your hand

 <div class="chorus">
-  I can feel when things are changing<br/>
+  I can feel things are changing<br/>
   But I do not know the effects<br/>
-  I can feel that I have changed<br/>
+  I can feel I have changed<br/>
   But I don’t know what comes next
 </div>

 Do you only turn to take the measure
 Do you only turn against the tide
 Do you only turn in the right weather
 Season and time